andrewmcdan/ChatGPT-History-Viewer/README.md

    - Choose *File → Load conversations.json…*.
    - Pick one of your exported ChatGPT history files.
    - The status bar shows import progress and the conversation list refreshes when done.
+   - (Optional) Load *projects.json* to enrich the UI with project names and enable project-level filtering.

 4. **Browse & search**
    - Click a title in the left pane to render the full thread.